 Traveller’s cheques offer some security, especially for long-term travel, and can be changed in major hotels and banks.

 However with ATMs, digital mobile payments and money changers making currency exchange easy, there’s little need for traveller’s cheques today.

-Most businesses in Hong Kong are well set up to receive card payments.
+Most Hong Kong businesses are well set up to receive card payments.
+Some of the best travel money cards include debit, credit and prepaid cards.
 But before you use your bank card willy-nilly, it’s worth reading up on the fees and charges you might incur.